Collagen 6 (Ullrich-Bethlem)

 Rigid spine, scoliosis and kyphosis

-Skin changes (hyperkeratosis pilaris, keloid formation, soft/velvety skin on palms and soles of feet)
+Skin changes, including hyperkeratosis pilaris, keloid scarring, velvety skin on palms and soles